-If you want to use the label mechanism for new answers, then the Custom Field Maintenance dashboard can be used to add, update, and delete custom labels.
+To use the label mechanism for new answers, the Custom Field Maintenance dashboard can be used to add, update, and delete custom labels.
 These custom labels can then be used in answers as well as in the logical and physical objects in the repository or RPD file.